 The first quarks are formed because of vibrations.
 The first photons, electrons, and positrons are released from them.
 Over time, quarks combine to form protons and neutrons.
 Protons and neutrons make up the atomic nucleus.
 The nuclei are made of atoms – waves superimposed on each other.

 This is how helium atoms and hydrogen atoms are born.
 Single atoms come together to form matter.
-The neutrons react with nitrogen to form carbon and hydrogen.
 This is how all chemistry is made.
 Then the hydrogen and helium atoms collide, creating a huge amount of energy, which turns into a photon that creates light.

 Then God said, “Let there be light”; and there was light.